siemen-subbaiah/JS-fundamentals-topics/16. asynchronous-js/info.md

 - Blocking: code waits for the first function to be executed, unless the first function is being executed the second function does not run.

-- single threaded: : Each thread can do only one task and hence here it is single threaded
+- Single threaded: Each thread can do only one task and hence here it is single threaded

 **To solve this Asynchronous JavaScript comes in.
 Here with some external web API's such as setTimeout, promises we can let our code run other operations at the same time without blocking the main thread.**